 - 5. For Shop work, the Employer contributions shall be established by the Association and may be changed by the Board of Directors of the Association, and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient.
 RSAP contributions shall be forwarded to the Association, at an address provided by the Association.
-These contributions shall be used by CLR to provide the funding, among other things, for the third party providers who are responsible for delivering the services in respect to the Rapid Site Access Program. - 6.
+These contributions shall be used by CLRA to provide the funding, among other things, for the third party providers who are responsible for delivering the services in respect to the Rapid Site Access Program. - 6.
 This Letter of Understanding shall be attached to and form part of the Collective Agreement entered into between the Parties.

-All of which is agreed this 2 27th day of July ,202 23:
+All of which is agreed this 24th day of June, 2025:

-Construction Labour Relations -An Alberta Association Operative Plasterers' and Cement Masons' International Association Local 222
+Construction Labour Relations -An Alberta Association Operative Plasterers' and Cement Masons' International Association Local 222 by and between

-Joe McFadyen President - CLRA

-George Emery Business Manager
+Joe McFadyen President - CLRA George Emery Business Manager